p3jitnath/AOD-Hybrid-Paper/README.md

 ### Directory
 The repository is structured on the basis of 3 cities mentioned in the study along with the pollution data used.

-> :warning: Please **DO NOT** run the notebooks in your local machine due to non-matching dependencies.
-Refer to the [workbench_environment.txt](./workbench_environment.txt) for specific package versions.
+> :warning: Please refer to the [workbench_environment.txt](./workbench_environment.txt) for specific package versions.

 ```
 .